ATXkatrina/sinatra_template_with_logins/README.md

 # Sinatra Template, no logins

 ## Summary
-This basic Sinatra template was made from an assignment for Dev Bootcamp students.
-It can be used to spped up the process of creating Sinatra web apps.
+This basic Sinatra template includes BCrypt logins and was made from a pre-existing assignment for Dev Bootcamp students and can be used to speed up the process of creating Sinatra web apps.